James River: Kepone contamination

+Clean-up

+Since the 1970s, the health of the James River has improved substantially.
+The Chesapeake Bay Agreement of 1983, signed by the governors of Maryland, Virginia, and Pennsylvania, the mayor of the District of Columbia, and the EPA, established baseline environmental protections and promoted regional cooperation conducive to river clean-up.
+This original agreement has evolved as the Chesapeake Bay Program.

 Watershed and course

 The James River drains a catchment comprising 10432 sqmi.
 The watershed includes about 4% open water and an area with a population of 2.5 million people (2000).
 The James River forms near Iron Gate on the border between Alleghany and Botetourt counties, from the confluence of the Cowpasture and Jackson rivers in the Appalachian Mountains.
 It flows into the Chesapeake Bay at Hampton Roads.
 Tidal waters extend west to Richmond at the river's fall line (the head of navigation).

 Larger tributaries draining to the tidal portion include the Appomattox River, Chickahominy River, Warwick River, Pagan River, and the Nansemond River.

 At its mouth near Newport News Point, the Elizabeth River and the Nansemond River join the James River to form the harbor area known as Hampton Roads.
 Between the tip of the Virginia Peninsula near Old Point Comfort and the Willoughby Spit area of Norfolk in South Hampton Roads, a channel leads from Hampton Roads into the southern portion of the Chesapeake Bay and out to the Atlantic Ocean a few miles further east.
 Many boats pass through this river to import and export Virginia products.